Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 ### Query metrics

 The following example gets metrics for an [Azure Metrics Advisor](https://docs.microsoft.com/azure/applied-ai-services/metrics-advisor/overview) subscription.
 The resource URI is that of a Metrics Advisor resource.

-The resource URI must be that of the resource for which metrics are being queried.
-It's normally of the format `/subscriptions/<id>/resourceGroups/<rg-name>/providers/<source>/topics/<resource-name>`.

-To find the resource URI:

-1. Navigate to your resource's page in the Azure portal.
-2. From the **Overview** blade, select the **JSON View** link.
-3. In the resulting JSON, copy the value of the `id` property.

 ```ts
 import { DefaultAzureCredential } from "@azure/identity";